Concept - Configuration

 A developer wants to open up an implementation for configuration values.
 So the developer has to include a line to get the configuration from the framework.

-Providing a default value in here is the direct and best way to do it, because the code does not depend on a further configuration step.
+Providing a default value in here is the direct and best way to do it, because the code does not depend on any further configuration step.

 A developer of an application type can override this defaultValue via a cartridge property file, located in the cartridge source directory resources/resources/<cartridge>/config.
-These configurations are included in the configuration finder "cartridge".
+These configurations are included in the cartridge configuration finder.

 Configuration of Administrator